A Radically Relevant Declaration: Chatting with The Pop Group’s Mark Stewart

 SLUG: The late 1970s saw the rise of a lot of political commentary in music—particularly from punk and reggae.
 Do you find that groups are as political now as they were then?
 If so, how?

 Stewart: Totally.
 Right across the globe, from the recently departed Native American activist John Trudell, friends of mine [from the] Indigenous Resistance, the Musicians without Borders—many are using music as a loud speaker to communicate their struggles.

 SLUG: The re-release is coming out on the Freaks R US label.
 How did you get involved with them?

 Stewart: We are always staunchly independent, and for us, Freaks are properly engaged and let the freak flags fly.

 SLUG: Are there plans to tour to promote the re-release?

 SLUG: What’s next for The Pop Group?

 Stewart: I am currently buried under boxes of ideas and ideals, trying to box my way out to daylight, working on new stuff.
 HELP!!!

-Check out more of The Pop Group at thepopgroup.net.
+Check out more of The Pop Group here.
 For How Long Do We Tolerate Mass Murder? and the We Are Prostitutes single re-releases are now available on Y Label via Rough Trade.
 The heavyweight vinyl edition includes all eight of the original agitprop posters, and the first-time-ever CD release includes all of the posters in smaller sizes.
 (Stewart even licked the stamps for the mail order: “DIY rules!” he says.)
 Remastered from The Pop Group’s original tapes, these are sure to be the essential lost post-punk releases to dig this year.